 Jumps are an important part of the choreography for a figure skater.
 All jumps rely heavily on landing on the correct part of the blade.
-Because the blade is hollow, skaters feel like there are two blades - an inside blade and an outside blade.
-Depending on where the figure skater lifts off and lands on the blade determines what move the skater aimed to execute.
+Because the blade is hollow, skaters feel like there are two blades; an inside blade and an outside blade.
+Depending on where the figure skater lifts off and lands on the blade determines what move the skater aims to execute.

-There are two types of jumps in ice skating; edge jumps and toe jumps.
+There are two types of jumps in ice skating: edge jumps and toe jumps.
 Edge jumps focus on the power from bending the knee to jump, whereas toe jumps focus on using the toe pick to jump in the air.
 Edge jumps include the loop, the Salchow, and the axel.
 Toe jumps include the toe loop, the flip, and the lutz.
-The more spins that a skater can execute, such as a double or triple jump, will receive a greater base value for the score.
+The more spins that a skater can execute, such as a double or triple jump, the greater a base value they will receive for their score.

 The five criteria are skating skills, transitions, footwork, performance, choreography, and interpretation of the music.
 These two scores are combined to create the overall segment score.
 This method of scoring is done for both the short program and the long program.
 The total score between the two is the competitive score, and the skater with the highest competitive score wins.

 Figure skaters must wear figure skates any time they step into the rink.
 Figure skates are skating shoes with thick, hollow steel blades, approximately four millimeters thick on the bottom of the shoe with edged grooves at the front.
 The front part of the shoe is referred to as the toe pick.
 The toe pick helps skaters control their footwork more easily.
 These skates must feature one singular blade with no outside enhancements.